PoulDev/LinkedList-in-asm8086/README.md

 ### Itering the Linked List
 How does it iters through the linked list?
 It starts from the first object and it reads his pointer value.
-If the pointer value is not `0xFF` it read the pointer value of the object pointed from the first object Otherwise it stops this continues until it reach one object that has `0xFF` as the pointer
+If the pointer value is `0xFF` it stops, otherwise it read the pointer value of the pointed object and continues the check on that new object this continues until it reach one object that has `0xFF` as the pointer

 ### Object Structure: